Jeff Smith (motorcyclist): Grand Prix racing

-Smith made an impressive debut to his international motocross career by winning his first race at the 1954 500cc Dutch Grand Prix.
+At the age of 19, Smith made an impressive debut to his international motocross career by winning his first race at the 1954 500cc Dutch Grand Prix.
 He finished the season ranked third in the 500cc European Motocross Championship behind the defending champion Auguste Mingels (FN) and Vice-Champion René Baeten (Saroléa).

 The following year, Smith won the 1955 Scottish Six Days Trial as well as the British round of the 1955 500cc European Motocross Championship.
 He ended the season ranked seventh in the European championship, as his BSA teammate John Draper claimed the title.
 Smith would later become Draper's brother-in-law when he married his sister Irene Draper, who was an avid motorcyclist herself.
 He also won his first 500cc British Motocross Championship and was the top individual points scorer at the 1955 Motocross des Nations event held in Randers, Denmark.
 He won his second consecutive 500cc British Motocross Championship in 1956 and led the British team to a victory as the top individual points scorer at the 1956 Motocross des Nations event held in Namur, Belgium.

 The FIM upgraded the 500cc European Motocross Championship to World Championship status for the 1957 season.
 Smith won his second 500cc British Motocross Grand Prix in 1957 at Hawkstone Park and ended the inaugural 500cc World Championship in fourth-place.
 For the third consecutive year he was the top individual points scorer as he led the British team to a victory at the 1957 Motocross des Nations event held in Brands Hatch, England.

 Smith won the 500cc British Motocross Grand Prix for a third time in 1959 and was a member of the victorious British team at 1959 Motocross des Nations event held in Namur, Belgium.

 In 1960 Smith rode a four-stroke BSA C15 to compete in the 250cc European Motocross Championship, winning the Luxembourg and British Grand Prix races to finish the season ranked second to Dave Bickers (Greeves).
-He also won the 1960 500cc British Motocross Championship, starting a streak of six consecutive British championships (1960-1965).
+He also won the 1960 500cc British Motocross Championship, starting a streak of six consecutive British championships (1960–1965).
 He was a member of his fourth victorious British Motocross des Nations team at the 1960 event held in Cassel, France.